Scrabble (game show): Second format

 On September 29, 1986, Scrabble began a 13-week-long contest titled The $100,000 All-American Scrabble Tournament.
 This tournament was conducted with a different format from usual Scrabble matches, and these changes were eventually made permanent.

 A total of 188 contestants were selected via a nationwide search, with four competing on each episode in preliminary matches from Monday through Thursday over the first 12 weeks.
 Two Crossword rounds were played, each worth $500 and with the bonus square payouts in effect, and each was followed by a four-word Scrabble Sprint.
 The first Crossword winner set a time for the second one to beat, and the Sprint winner received $1,000 and advanced to a quarterfinal match played on Friday of that week.
 The winner of the Sprint round in that match received an additional $5,000 and advanced to the semifinals, held during the 13th and final week of the tournament.

-Only three episodes were broadcast during the week of November 24–28, due to NBC's coverage of the Macy's Thanksgiving Day Parade and a special block of Saturday morning cartoons airing on Thursday and Friday of that week, respectively.
-A quarterfinal match was held on the following Monday (December 1) to choose a semifinalist from those three preliminary winners; over the remainder of that week (December 2–5), three more preliminary matches and a quarterfinal were played in similar fashion.

 Four wild-card semifinalists were chosen from the eliminated contestants, and they and the 12 quarterfinal winners competed in four semifinal matches on Monday through Thursday of the final week.
 The four winners advanced to a final match that Friday; the winner of the Sprint received a grand prize of $100,000, while the runner-up received $10,000.

-With slight adjustments, this tournament structure became the new permanent Scrabble format on December 29, 1986.
-As noted above, each episode now featured four contestants and two Crossword games worth $500 each.
+With slight adjustments, this tournament structure became the new permanent format on December 29, 1986.
+Each episode now featured four contestants and two Crossword games worth $500 each.
 The champion played in the first Crossword, whose winner set a Sprint time for the second winner to beat, and the Sprint winner received $1,000 and took or retained the championship.
 With this format change, each episode of Scrabble became a self-contained competition and straddling games were eliminated.

 Bonus Sprint

 With the adoption of the new format came a new final round, the Bonus Sprint, which gave the day's champion a chance to win a cash jackpot.

-The champion played two words, one each of at least six and seven letters, under the standard Sprint rules and was given 10 seconds to solve them both.
+The champion played two words, one each of at least six and seven letters, under the standard Sprint rules, and was given ten seconds to solve them both.
 Doing so awarded the jackpot, which began at $5,000 and increased by $1,000 for every game it went unclaimed.
-If the champion gave an incorrect guess or failed to respond immediately after pressing the plunger, the round ended.
+The round ended immediately if the champion gave an incorrect guess or failed to respond.

 Champions remained on the show until they lost in either the Crossword or Sprint round or had played the Bonus Sprint five times.